WGBH-MLA/AAPB2/app/views/primary_source_sets/conservatism.md

 #### Classroom Activities

+**1) Topic: Political coalitions**

-1. When historians and political scientists discuss “political coalitions,” they are referring to multiple blocs of voters who tend to form alliances in support of a particular candidate or party.
+When historians and political scientists discuss “political coalitions,” they are referring to multiple blocs of voters who tend to form alliances in support of a particular candidate or party.
 The “New Deal Coalition” that voted for Democrats starting in the 1930s is traditionally understood to have been composed of southern whites, urban members of ethnic and racial minority groups, and union members.
 With that in mind, ask students to watch the following sources:

 - [**A Liberal Argues That Disruptive Protests Play Into Nixon’s Hands (1971)**](/primary_source_sets/conservatism/3-15-bg2h708489.md)
 - [**George Wallace Criticizes Busing and Open Housing Laws (1968)**](/primary_source_sets/conservatism/5-75-13zs7jkw.md)
 - [**Race and the Urban/Suburban Divide in Detroit (1968)**](/primary_source_sets/conservatism/4-516-vq2s46j829.md)
 - [**Party Realignment and the Breakdown of the New Deal Coalition (1972)**](/primary_source_sets/conservatism/6-512-9p2w37n193.md)

-2. Ask students questions like:
+Ask students questions like:

 - What was it about the left-wing activism of the 1960s that might have disrupted the New Deal Coalition, leading some Americans who had traditionally voted for Democrats to support other candidates?
 - What arguments and strategies could politicians like Richard Nixon and George Wallace use to attract these “New Deal Democrats”?
 - In particular, there was a big shift among union members between the Presidential elections of 1964 and 1972.
 While an estimated 73% of voters from union households voted for Democrat Lyndon Johnson in 1964, Republican Richard Nixon won the union vote 54%-46% in 1972.
 Why might union members have shifted towards the Republican Party during the 1972 election?

+**2) Topic: Conservative visions**

 Have students watch the following clips: